Skip to content

 Employment Allowance

 Eligible employers can offset up to £10,500 of their annual Class 1 NIC bill via the Employment Allowance.
-For a small or mid-sized UK Ltd, this can wipe out most of the NIC liability on the first £70,000 of payroll above the secondary threshold.
-Eligibility excludes single-director limited companies where the director is the only employee.
+The £100,000 employer NIC eligibility cap was removed in 2025, opening the allowance to larger businesses for the first time.
+A small or mid-sized UK company can wipe out most of the NIC liability on the first £70,000 of payroll above the secondary threshold.
+Eligibility still excludes single-director limited companies where the director is the only employee.

 If your annual pay bill exceeds £3 million, you pay 0.5% Apprenticeship Levy on the excess above £15,000.
-For a mid-market business hiring through Teamed’s EOR, the Levy typically triggers around 40–50 UK employees on average tech salaries.
-The levy can be drawn down for apprenticeship training within 24 months.
+For a mid-market business hiring through Teamed’s EOR, the Levy typically triggers around 40 to 50 UK employees on average tech salaries.
+You can draw down the levy for apprenticeship training within 24 months.

 What does an employee pay in UK NIC?